Impact

 Become a neighborhood leader.
 If you live near Greenman, contact us about joining the resident leadership committee.

 Attend events.
-Check the event page for upcoming socials, work days and other opportunities to connect.
+Visit our events page for upcoming socials, workdays, and other opportunities to connect.

 Why the Greenman neighborhood? be?